Pivot Table in Power BI

-- Since we need to see a “Sales” column summary drag and drop “Sales” column to the “Values” field of “Matrix” visual.
+- Since we need to see a “Sales” column summary, drag and drop the “Sales” column to the “Values” field of the “Matrix” visual.

 This isn’t the pivot table but a kind of summary table by using Matrix visuals.
-We cannot add any further fields to it but by using “Slicers” we can view drill down summary.
-For example assume you want to see the “Sub category-wise” summary for each month and each “Category”, we cannot fields rather insert a slicer visual from the visualization list.
+We cannot add any further fields to it, but by using “Slicers,” we can view the drill down summary.
+For example, assume you want to see the “Sub category-wise” summary for each month.
+Each “Category” we cannot fields rather insert a slicer visual from the visualization list.

 - Now we could see “Sub Category” names in the slicer.

 - Now, if we want to see only the “Copiers” subcategory summary table, then choose only “Copiers” from the slicer, and it will filter the data in the “Matrix” table as well.

 Like this, we can create a pivot table kind of summary table.